Mobula

+The genus includes the giant manta rays (traditionally in their own genus Manta), M. alfredi, M. birostris, and M. yarae, which are the largest rays.

+Description

 Depending on the species, the devil rays can attain widths up to 1.1-5.2 m, the largest being second only to the manta rays in size, which can reach 5.5-7.0 m.
 Despite their size, little is known about the devil rays, much of it anecdotal; the manta rays are better known.

 Most species entirely lack a tail stinger.
 In most species having a stinger, it is encased, rendering it harmless; only M. mobular has a "free" stinger.

 Taxonomy

-The genus is named by Constantine Samuel Rafinesque in 1810 describing the devil fish, Raia mobular or now Mobula mobular.
-The name can be explained from Latin mobilis "mobile" or "movable", because of the species' migratory habits; another explanation is that mobula is a local name used by people living in Azores who call this creature there.
+The genus was named by Constantine Samuel Rafinesque in 1810 describing the devil fish, Raia mobular or now Mobula mobular.
+The name can be explained from Latin mobilis "mobile" or "movable", because of the species' migratory habits; another explanation is that mobula is a local name used by people living in Azores, who call this creature there.

-Based on genetics and, to a lesser degree, morphological evidence, the genus was redefined in 2017.
+Based on genetics, and to a lesser degree, morphological evidence, the genus was redefined in 2017.
 Under this arrangement, Manta is included in Mobula.